dotHatab/Medium-to-Freedium/README.md

 ##  Install on Mozilla Firefox

+###  Temporary Install (until approved)
+1. Open Firefox and go to: ``` about:debugging#/runtime/this-firefox ```
+2. Click on **Load Temporary Add-on**.
+3. Select the `manifest.json` file from this repository.
+4. The extension will load and work immediately.

+**Note**: Temporary add-ons will be removed once you restart Firefox.
+You will need to reload it again each time you restart.

+### Official Install (recommended, once approved)
-You can install it directly from the official Firefox Add-ons store:
+Once approved by Mozilla, you’ll be able to install it directly from the Firefox Add-ons store here:
 [Download from Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/medium-t0-freedium/)